Arkansas lawmakers enact transgender youth treatment ban

 Hutchinson also recently signed legislation that allows doctors to refuse to treat someone because of moral or religious objections.

+And the Legislature isn't showing signs of letting up.
+Another bill advanced by a House committee earlier Tuesday would prevent schools from requiring teachers to refer to students by their preferred pronouns or titles.

+The Human Rights Campaign, the nation's largest LGBTQ rights group, said more than 100 bills have been filed in statehouses around the country targeting the transgender community.
+Similar treatment bans have been proposed in at least 20 states.

-The foundation established by the family of Bentonville-based Walmart's founder on Tuesday raised concerns about the recent measures targeting LGBTQ people.
+The foundation established by the family of Bentonville-based Walmart's founder on Tuesday raised concerns about the recent measures in Arkansas targeting LGBTQ people.

 “This trend is harmful and sends the wrong message to those willing to invest in or visit our state," Tom Walton with the Walton Family Foundation said in a statement released before the override vote.